-Micheál Martin’s statesmanlike generosity is key to getting this nascent “framework” to work.. framework
+Micheál Martin’s statesmanlike generosity is key to getting this nascent “framework” to work…

 Some years back my old mucker Trevor Ringland provocatively (and to some puzzlingly) said we are not leaving the European Union, merely renegotiating our relationship with it.
 It was a rare sane perspective at a point many departures from sanity…

 Our NI leaders must put down their tribal spears to create the space for something new to grow.
-I won’t rush to judgment on this deal, but let’s not continue to throw away our futures by sticking with the “gainless” plus sum games of the past few years.
+I won’t rush to judgment on this deal, but let’s not continue to throw away our futures by sticking with the “gainless” minus sum games of the past few years.

 Martin’s quieting of the loud, dramatising rhetoric on his side has (finally) found the sober partner in the new British PM that his consistent statesmanship deserved and was broadly needed to start moving things away from hands of the fanatic.